Table of Contents

 Another way unusual surnames can provide research clues is when they become unusual first or middle names.
 In the 18th and 19th centuries, it was common for family surnames, especially maiden names from the wife’s family or the husband’s mother’s family that would otherwise vanish, to be used as first or middle names for children.

 Unusual surnames—or unusual spellings of surnames—may even provide geographic clues.
-Sometimes the surname itself isn’t as unusual as where it’s found.
+Sometimes the name itself isn’t as unusual as where it’s found.
 For example, German surnames might not seem odd in a place like Pennsylvania, but they stick out in Ireland.

 Check spelling and try different variations